New to Sly Flourish? Start Here or subscribe to the newsletter.

 The question doesn't matter.
 What experience you have doesn't matter.
 What talent you have doesn't matter.
 Only running RPGs matters.
 Give it a try.

-Share this article with your friends using this link: https://slyflourish.com/talent_vs_experience.html
+Share this article by copying this link: https://slyflourish.com/talent_vs_experience.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.